+Prevention

-Prevention Through education and awareness, the EMP is intended to educate and build awareness in relation to emergency situations that can occur on University of Guelph's campuses, and to provide information about prevention, potential risks, impacts and procedures to be followed in specific situations.
+Through education and awareness, the EMP is intended to educate and build awareness in relation to emergency situations that can occur on University of Guelph's campuses, and to provide information about prevention, potential risks, impacts, and procedures to be followed in specific situations.

+Mitigation

-Mitigation University of Guelph has developed strategies to mitigate, limit or control the consequence, extent, or severity of an incident.
-The EMP is intended to prevent the escalation of emergencies, to minimize their associated impacts, and to facilitate timely return to normal conditions by
+The University of Guelph has developed strategies to mitigate, limit, or control the consequence, extent, or severity of an incident.
+The EMP is intended to prevent the escalation of emergencies, to minimize their associated impacts, and to facilitate timely return to normal conditions by:

-- Conducting risk assessments which include the identification of hazards and the analysis and evaluation of the risks, as well as the likelihood and severity of their occurrence. - It is the clear responsibility of every department head on campus to ensure that this assessment is done on an annual basis for their area of responsibility

-Identifying and monitor natural, human-caused (intentional/non-intentional), and technological hazards that can have an impact on university operations or areas of responsibility.
+- Conducting risk assessments which include the identification of hazards and the analysis and evaluation of the risks, as well as the likelihood and severity of their occurrence. - Assigning each department head the responsibility of ensuring that this assessment is done on an annual basis for their area of responsibility. - Identifying and monitoring natural, human-caused (intentional/non-intentional), and technological hazards that can have an impact on University operations or areas of responsibility.

+Preparedness

-Preparedness University of Guelph has developed strategies and external partnerships to prepare effective response, continuity, and recovery management planning.
-The EMP will assist in ensuring that university resources are mobilized as quickly as possible in response to an emergency by:
+The University of Guelph has developed strategies and external partnerships to prepare effective response, continuity, and recovery management planning.
+The EMP will assist in ensuring that University resources are mobilized as quickly as possible in response to an emergency by:

-- establishing mutual aid agreements in advance, where possible - outlining procedures for coordinating resources - outlining the specific roles and responsibilities to be assumed during an emergency - conducting regular reviews, training and exercises of the EMP, based on identified risks throughout a given year.
+- Establishing mutual aid agreements in advance, where possible. - Outlining procedures for coordinating resources. - Outlining the specific roles and responsibilities to be assumed during an emergency. - Conducting regular reviews, training, and exercises of the EMP, based on identified risks throughout a given year.

+Response

-Response University of Guelph has developed strategies to respond to incidents that threaten members of the campus community, property, the environment and/or the continuity of operations.
-The EMP will assist in ensuring that university resources are coordinated in an effective manner to respond to an emergency by assigning decision making responsibility to designated responders.
+The University of Guelph has developed strategies to respond to incidents that threaten members of the campus community, property, the environment and/or continuity of operations.
+The EMP will assist in ensuring that University resources are coordinated in an effective manner to respond to an emergency by assigning decision making responsibility to designated responders.

-Continuity & Recovery University of Guelph does have developed strategies to continue its critical services, through the development, maintenance and testing of Business Continuity Plans (BCP) for each Academic/Administrative area and all operational departments.
-With the support and guidance of the Emergency Management Steering Committee (EMSC) this process will be reviewed, and a more current process will be introduced and implemented within the next several years, until then it is the responsibility of each Department Dean or Head to consider the following:
+Continuity & Recovery

+The University of Guelph has developed strategies to continue its critical services, through the development, maintenance, and testing of Business Continuity Plans (BCP) for each Academic/Administrative area and all operational departments.
+With the support and guidance of the Campus Control Group Committee (CCGC) this process will be reviewed, and an updated process will be implemented, and until then it is the responsibility of each Department Dean or Head to consider the following:

-- Taking all necessary precautions to protect people, critical research, animals, computer records, archives, valuable materials and all equipment within their scope of responsibility, - Maintaining an accurate and up to date emergency contact lists for all personnel, which will be verified through the Director of the Campus Police. - Developing contingency plans for essential business functions, - During an emergency on Campus, providing critical information to the members of the Emergency Operations Control Team (EOCT) or Incident Commander as needed.
+- Taking all necessary precautions to protect people, critical research, animals, computer critical records, archives, valuable materials, and all equipment within their scope of responsibility. - Maintaining an accurate and up to date emergency contact list for all personnel, which will be verified through the Director of the Campus Safety Office. - Developing contingency plans for essential business functions. - Providing critical information to the members of the Emergency Operations Control Team (EOCT) or Incident Commander as needed when an emergency occurs on campus.

-Effective Emergency Communications University of Guelph has developed strategies for Emergency Notification and alerting the campus community of an emergency or impending emergency through the UofG Alert system as well as managing communications during an emergency.
-The most effective way that this will be accomplished is through one of the following tools, the UofG website, social media, direct email, SMS to mobile phones and or phone calls to mobile and or desktop phones.
+Effective Emergency Communications

+The University of Guelph has developed strategies for Emergency Notification and alerting the campus community of an emergency or impending emergency through the U of G Alert system and managing communications during an emergency.
+The most effective way to accomplish this is through the University of Guelph website, social media, direct email, SMS to mobile phones and/or phone calls to mobile and or desktop phones.

-All media enquiries will be handled by the Director of Communications and Public Affairs or their assigned designate.
+All media enquiries will be handled by the AVP, Communications & Marketing or their assigned designate.

-Each student, faculty and staff member are provided access to the UofG Alert system through their UofG email account.
-It is the responsibility of each UofG member to manage and change their notifications based on their preferred method of notification during an emergency.
+Each student, faculty, and staff member are provided access to the U of G Alert system through their uoguelph.ca email account.
+It is the responsibility of each U of G member to manage their notification preferences.